sylemdev-bot/fred-asistente/README.md

 ## English

-Fred is my personal voice assistant, butler-style (think Jarvis, but homemade with Python).
+Fred is a personal voice assistant, made with Python.
 I talk to it, it talks back, it does things on my computer, reads what's on my screen and explains it to me, and even helps me write full pieces of writing based on what we've looked at together.

-It started as a weekend experiment and has grown into something a lot more complete.
+It started as a weekend experiment and has become something much more complete.
+I had problems with the SAT exam and I wanted to create something that would solve that problem with an assistant to help you and be aware of you, since this idea caught my attention in movies and why not make it a reality..
 This README covers everything it does today and how to get it running.

  ![Fred](assets/perfil.png)